datacite/tasks/product_specifications/K4HtchG5/readme.md

   - Export data  button element
   - Time interval widget toogle element
   - Sources selection toggle element
+  - link to works

 ## Feature Flag

-This feature is implemented behind the `bilbiometrics-dashbaord` feature flag and disabled by default.
+This feature is implemented behind the `bilbiometrics-dashboard` feature flag and disabled by default.
 Once we've confirmed the feature is deemed stable, we remove the feature flag to publish the feature as GA.

 ## Technical Feasibility